10 Biggest Credit Card Mistakes Filipinos Usually Do

 Maxing out your credit limit

-Banks offer various credit limits depending on their own discretion.
+Banks offer various credit card limit Philippines.
+It depends on their own discretion.
 It is the maximum amount you can charge on your credit card, but it does not mean you always have to max it out.

-Usually, transactions do not push through if the credit limit has been reached.
+Usually, transactions do not push through if the highest credit limit Philippines has been reached.
 On the other hand, there are some cases when the transactions get accepted.
-These are charged with an over limit fee of Php500.
+These are charged with an over-limit fee of Php500.
+It is one of the biggest credit card mistakes you shouldn’t commit.

 What to do: Keep track of your purchases to know how much is left on your credit limit.
-As much as you can, only make purchases of up to 50% of your monthly credit limit.
-This way, even if you’ve got emergency purchases, you will not go beyond the credit limit.
+Only make purchases of up to 50% of your monthly credit limit as much as you can.
+This way, even with emergency purchases, you will not exceed the highest credit card limit Philippines.

 Always eyeing promos and discounts